 But what most people haven't heard of are the "udderly" superior effects this bovine protein powerhouse can have on muscle protein synthesis, recovery, weight management, and more.

-Not to mention, when it comes to essential amino acid (EAA) content, digestibility, protein-to-calorie ratio, nutrient density, and leucine content (more on why that’s important later), whey is in a league of its own.
+When it comes to essential amino acid (EAA) content, digestibility, and calories, whey is in a league of its own.

 Amino acids are the building blocks of protein—and thus, deliver nearly all of the benefits often attributed to protein.
 EAAs are especially important, as your body can’t make them on its own, and you must get them from your diet.